Nildas97/Library_System_Management_SQL_Project/README.md

 ```

-**Task 19: Stored Procedure Objective: Create a stored procedure to manage the status of books in a library system.**
+**Task 19: Stored Procedure Objective: Create a stored procedure to manage the status of books in a library system.**  <br>

 Description: Write a stored procedure that updates the status of a book in the library based on its issuance.
 The procedure should function as follows: The stored procedure should take the book_id as an input parameter.
 The procedure should first check if the book is available (status = 'yes').
 If the book is available, it should be issued, and the status in the books table should be updated to 'no'.
 If the book is not available (status = 'no'), the procedure should return an error message indicating that the book is currently not available.